World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Experiments

 \textbf{Basic RL Training} Leveraging its reliable generative performance, \ourmethod world model serves as a learned simulator for VLA policy post-training.
 For each task, we first conduct task-specific finetuning for both the OpenVLA policy and the world model.
 Subsequently, the policy is deployed within the world model environment for RL post-training.
 We adopt the RL pipeline from SimpleVLA-RL \cite{li2025simplevla}, adapting the rollout process to operate entirely within our neural simulator.
 In this configuration, only the initial frame is sourced from the original dataset; all subsequent observations are autoregressively generated by the world model conditioned by the policy's predicted actions.
 Finally, the RL reward is derived from the world model’s reward head, utilizing a thresholding mechanism to determine the binary success signals required for group relative optimization \cite{shao2024deepseekmath}.

-We conduct experiments across three task suites from the LIBERO benchmark and task in a real-world setting.
-Since LIBERO-100 primarily involves long-horizon tasks requiring the generation of over 200 video frames, where current autoregressive video models often suffer from severe quality drift, we leave its exploration for future work.
+We conduct experiments across three task suites from the LIBERO benchmark and tasks in real-world settings.
+Since LIBERO-100 primarily involves long-horizon tasks requiring the generation of over 300 video frames, where current autoregressive video models often suffer from severe quality drift, we leave its exploration for future work.
 For each task, 80–100 success and near-success trajectories are utilized to fine-tune the world model; among these, a subset of approximately 50 success trajectories is used to fine-tune the OpenVLA policy.
-As illustrated in Table~\ref{tab:vla-rl-improvements} and Figure~\ref{fig:RL-curve}, success rates across both the LIBERO suites and the real-world task exhibit significant improvements throughout the RL post-training process.
+As illustrated in Table~\ref{tab:vla-rl-improvements} and Figure~\ref{fig:RL-curve}, success rates across both the LIBERO suites and the real-world tasks exhibit significant improvements throughout the RL post-training process.
 To clarify, the real-world success rate curves in Figure~\ref{fig:RL-curve} are evaluated within the world simulator, whereas the final results reported in Table~\ref{tab:vla-rl-improvements} are obtained through physical, real-world experiments.

-\textbf{Iterative Refinement through Policy Rollouts} As discussed in Section~\ref{method:world-simulator-deployment}, once a functional policy is established, its generated trajectories can be leveraged to augment the \ourdataset dataset.
-This augmented data is then utilized to further refine the world model, enhancing its precision and action-following capabilities.
+\textbf{Iterative Refinement through Policy Rollouts} As discussed in Section~\ref{method:world-simulator-deployment}, once a functional policy is established, its rollout trajectories can be leveraged to augment the \ourdataset dataset, which is then utilized to further refine the world model, enhancing its precision and action-following capabilities.
 Ultimately, this iterative cycle improves the overall efficiency of VLA reinforcement learning within the neural simulator.